willsowerbutts/flash4/README.txt

 If neither RomWBW nor UNA BIOS is detected and the system has a Z180 CPU, FLASH4 will use the Z180 DMA engine to access the Flash ROM chip.
+This does not require any bank switching but it is slower and will not work on all platforms.

+Z180 DMA access requires the flash ROM to be linearly mapped into the lower region of physical memory, as it is on the Mark IV SBC.
+The N8-2312 has additional memory mapping hardware, consequently Z180 DMA access on the N8-2312 is NOT SUPPORTED and if forced will corrupt the contents of RAM; use bank switched access instead.

-This does not require any bank switching but it is slower.
-The Z180 CPU I/O base control register should be configured to locate the internal I/O addresses at 0x40 (ie ICR bits IOA7, IOA6 = 0, 1).
+Z180 DMA access requires the Z180 CPU I/O base control register configured to locate the internal I/O addresses at 0x40 (ie ICR bits IOA7, IOA6 = 0, 1).

 = Usage =